ayushshrivastv/OpenAPI-Integration-with-DocC/API.docc/API.md

-# REST API Documentation
+# SwaggerPetstoreOpenAPI30 REST API Documentation

-A comprehensive REST API example documented with DocC.
+A comprehensive REST API example documented with DocC, generated from the standard Swagger Pet Store OpenAPI specification using the `openapi-to-symbolgraph` tool.

 ## Overview

-This documentation is generated from an OpenAPI specification, showcasing how REST APIs can be documented using DocC, the documentation compiler familiar to Swift developers.
+This documentation showcases how REST APIs defined in OpenAPI can be converted to SymbolGraph files and rendered using DocC, providing a familiar documentation experience for Swift developers.

-## Key Features

-- Auto-generated documentation from OpenAPI schemas
-- Integration with Swift DocC's navigation and search
-- Standard format for HTTP endpoints and request/response schemas
-- Consistent developer experience between Swift API docs and REST API docs

 ## Topics

-### Endpoints
+### Pet Operations

-- ``/REST-API-Example/API/listUsers``
-- ``/REST-API-Example/API/getUserById``
-- ``/REST-API-Example/API/createUser``
+Browse operations related to pets in the store.
+(See sidebar for links)

 ### Data Models

-- ``/REST-API-Example/API/User``
+Explore the data structures used in the API.
+(See sidebar for links)

 ### Getting Started

+Learn how to use this tool.

 - <doc:Getting-Started>